Droughts are among the most complex and severe climate-related hazards experienced.

 A study published in 2022 found that the drought that has affected southwestern North America for the past 22 years is the region’s driest “megadrought”, defined as a drought lasting two decades or longer, since at least the year 800.
 The study also revealed that climate change was responsible for about 40% of the intensity of the megadrought.
 Climate change is expected to increase the risk of droughts in many world regions, particularly those with rapid population growth, at-risk populations and food security challenges.

 - Drought affects women and children disproportionately.
-A study found that due to a lack of water during a drought, the burden of work on women and children has increased.
+A study published in December 2020 found that due to a lack of water during a drought, the burden of work on women and children has increased.
 The United Nations Children’s Fund estimates that 920 million children (over one-third of children globally) are currently highly exposed to water scarcity.
 This will likely worsen as climate change increases the frequency and severity of droughts.

 - Drought may have acute and chronic health effects.
 According to the World Health Organization, there can be many health impacts on drought-affected populations, including malnutrition due to the decreased availability of food, increased risk of infectious diseases, psycho-social stress, mental health disorders and disruption of local health services.